bds311/bds311.github.io/syllabus_23.md

 ### Resources for Support

-These are trying times.
 If you encounter difficulties and need assistance, it’s important to reach out.
 Consider discussing the situation with an instructor or academic advisor.
 Learn about resources that assist with wellness and academic success at <https://counseling.oregonstate.edu/reach-out-success>.
 If you are in immediate crisis, please contact the Crisis Text Line by texting OREGON to 741-741 or call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255).

 ### Opportunities for Student Evaluation